marmelab/react-admin/docs/Fields.md

 ## Translatable Fields

 You may have fields which are translated in multiple languages and want users to verify each translation.
-To display them, you can use the `<TranslatableFields>` components which expect the translatable fields to have the following structure:
+To display them, you can use the `<TranslatableFields>` component, which expects the translatable values to have the following structure:

 ```js
 {